Pedestrians and road injury compensation claims.

 Where informal negotiations fail to secure a settlement legal proceedings may need to be commenced by a personal injury compensation lawyer in the District Court of Western Australia.
 The vast majority of such actions are then settled at a pre-trial conference which avoids the risk and cost involved in a court case.

-If you have been injured as a pedestrian, Separovic Injury Lawyers can provide you with the information, advice and support you need.
+Being injured as a pedestrian is extremely traumatic.
+Separovic Injury Lawyers can provide you with the information, advice and support you will need to get the most from your claim.
 We specialise in motor vehicle injury compensation claims and never give up when we negotiate for your compensation payment.

 A pedestrian injury compensation claim should be lodged no later than three years after the date of accident.
 Finalising personal injury compensation claims can be time consuming so we suggest calling us and getting a claim underway as soon as possible.